Please ensure Javascript is enabled for purposes of website accessibility

 Holland v.
 Hucks Pool Co.
 (Lawyers Weekly No. 002-206-16, 10 pp.) (R. Bryan Harwell, J.) 4:15-cv-00141; D.S.C.

-Holding: The defendant-contractor does not allege any damages of its own apart from the expense of defending this slip and fall lawsuit, so the contractor’s breach of contract/warranty crossclaim against the defendant-subcontractor is merely a disguised claim for equitable indemnity.
+Holding: The defendant-contractor does not allege any damages of its own apart from the expense of defending this lawsuit, so the contractor’s breach of contract/warranty crossclaim against the defendant-subcontractor is merely a disguised claim for equitable indemnity.
 As such, it is duplicative of the contractor’s indemnity crossclaim.

 The court grants the subcontractor’s motion to dismiss the contractor’s breach of contract-warranty crossclaim but denies the subcontractor’s motion to dismiss the contractor’s equitable indemnity crossclaim.